rafiabdul143/Image-weapon-Detection-System/README.md

 Detects fire and flames for hazard prevention.

-MobileNet-based model for lightweight and efficient performance.
+NASA Net-based model (Xception CNN) for efficient and accurate detection.

 Can be deployed on Raspberry Pi, Jetson Nano, or any edge device.